5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMCR_Support_(SSDT-PMCR)/README.md

 # Add PMCR Device (`SSDT-PMCR`)

 ## About
 `PMCR` or `APP9876` is an Apple-only ACPI device not present in DSDTs of Wintel systems.
-It's required for mainboards with Z390 chipsets to enable NVRAM support so the system boots (see "Technical Background" for details).
+It's required for mainboards with Z390 chipsets to enable NVRAM support so the system boots (&rarr; see ["Technical Background"](#technical-background) for details).
+Also contained in the OpenCore Package (as `SSDT-PMC`).

 ### Affected Chipsets/Mainboards